Mercileen/alx-system_engineering-devops/0x19-postmortem/README.md

-Incident Report

 Incident Summary

-At 02:45 AM on August 10, 2023, the user authentication service encountered a total outage, lasting for an hour, leading to a 15% reduction in the overall system usage.
+In the wee hours of August 10, 2023, while most of the world was dreaming of unicorns and rainbows, our user authentication service decided to take an unexpected nap.
+Lasting for an hour, this impromptu siesta led to a 15% reduction in system usage, leaving us feeling a bit deflated.

-Root cause
+Root Cause

-A mistake in the load balancer's configuration was the main reason for the outage.
-The load balancer configuration was recently updated, which unintentionally caused an excessive distribution of load among the backend servers.
-Due to this imbalance, server nodes eventually reached capacity and experienced a decline in service performance.
+Turns out, our load balancer decided to play a game of "Let's Overload the Servers!" due to a recent configuration mishap.
+The poor servers, already burdened with the weight of the digital world, couldn't handle the extra load and threw in the towel.

 Timeline

-04:00 AM: Alerts were sent out by monitoring systems due to higher error rates and slowness in the user authentication service.
-04:25 AM: In order to determine the reason behind the unexpected service reduction, the incident response team started an investigation.
-04:30 AM: Based on past occurrences of such instances, initial conjectures were directed toward possible database problems.

-04:45 AM: The event was reported to the engineering leadership team for additional consideration and decision-making once it became apparent that the problem was persistent.
+04:00 AM: Monitoring systems began frantically sending out distress signals, like an orchestra of malfunction.
+04:25 AM: The incident response team sprung into action, determined to uncover the mystery behind our service's sudden slumber.
+04:30 AM: Initial suspicions pointed fingers at the database, but alas, the culprit was elusive.
+04:45 AM: Engineering leadership was summoned to join the investigation, equipped with their finest detective hats.
-04:55 AM: Following a quick conversation among the engineering leadership, the misconfigured load balancer's underlying cause was found, and a plan for corrective action was created.
+04:55 AM: After a brief pow-wow, the mischievous load balancer was exposed, and a plan of attack was devised.
-05:00 AM: The situation was fixed by fully testing the service to guarantee a return to regular functioning and rest
+05:00 AM: Victory was ours!
+With the service back online, we could finally catch some Z's, knowing all was well in the digital realm once more.

 Corrective and Preventative Measures

-To address the problem and stop it from happening again, the following corrective and preventative actions have been taken:

-Before deployment, all configuration changes will be thoroughly reviewed to find any possible misconfigurations.
-In order to detect distribution imbalances during the development and testing stages, automated tests for load balancer configuration will be put into place.

-To promptly identify and address abrupt increases in mistake rates and service deterioration, real-time monitoring and alerting will be improved.
+Review & Reflect: All configuration changes will now face a rigorous inspection before deployment, ensuring no more surprises.
+Test, Test, Test: Automated tests for load balancer configurations will be our new best friend, detecting imbalances before they wreak havoc.
+Stay Vigilant: Real-time monitoring and alerting systems will be beefed up, ready to sound the alarm at the slightest hint of trouble.
-The establishment of unambiguous communication channels for incident escalation will guarantee the prompt participation of pertinent stakeholders.
+Communication is Key: Clear channels for incident escalation will be established, ensuring everyone's on the same page when chaos strikes.
-The operations staff will receive regular training to enhance their incident response skills and lower the likelihood of deceptive investigations.
+Train Like Champions: Regular training sessions will sharpen our incident response skills, making us the Avengers of the digital world.

 Activities to Resolve the Problem

-Inorder to resolve the problem, the following tasks will be addressed

-The release process will be reviewed to implement stricter checks on configuration changes before deployment.
+Review & Reinforce: Our release process will undergo a makeover, implementing stricter checks to keep those configurations in line.
-Automated tests will be developed and integrated for load balancer configuration adjustments.
+Automate Everything: Automated tests for load balancer configurations will be our new secret weapon, catching mischievous settings before they wreak havoc.
-Monitoring tools will be updated to provide real-time insights into traffic distribution and backend server performance.
+Keep an Eye Out: Our monitoring tools will get an upgrade, providing real-time insights into traffic patterns and server performance.
-An incident response playbook will be created with predefined escalation paths and clear responsibilities.
+Plan Ahead: An incident response playbook will be crafted, complete with predefined escalation paths and crystal-clear responsibilities.
-Incident response training will be conducted to ensure all team members understand their roles during service outages.
+Train, Train, Train: Incident response training will be mandatory for all team members, ensuring everyone knows their role when the digital world goes haywire.
+With these measures in place, we're ready to face whatever challenges the digital frontier throws our way.
+Together, we'll keep the servers humming and the users smiling.
+Onward, to glory